 Related: Why arranged marriages are on the rise

-They decided to go to book an appointment with a relationship counsellor.
+They decided to book an appointment with a relationship counsellor.
 “Initially my husband was aghast and was reluctant to admit there was anything wrong at all and certainly nothing a third party should be privy to.
 But often it is just a good opportunity to find out where the communication problems lie.

 We are very heavily emotionally invested in our marriage — especially when there are children involved, so having a third (calm) person who also happens to be an expert in this sort of thing, asking the right questions and making us reflect on what we were saying, was really beneficial.”